tinywaves/vite-plugin-version-injection/README.md

 # vite-plugin-version-injection

-A Vite plugin that injects version information into your application.
+A Vite plugin that injects version information into your vite application.
 This plugin automatically injects your app version into HTML, making it available at runtime.

 [中文简体](./README.zh-CN.md)